 ARKit 2.0 and Measure

 iOS 12 includes Apple’s new Measure app.
 It takes advantage of Apple’s ARKit platform to let you measure objects, shapes and lines using the camera on your iPhone or iPad.
-Apple also moved the level here from the Compass app, which makes sense.
+Apple also moved the level to the Measure app from the Compass app, which makes sense.

 Apple demoed Measure during the augmented reality segment of the WWDC 2018 keynote alongside ARKit 2.0, which brings improved facial tracking, more realistic rendering and 3D object detection.
-It also brings support for shared AR experiences, which will let us enjoy shared augmented reality games.
-Unfortunately there’s no way to test that out right now.
+It also brings support for shared AR experiences, which will let us enjoy augmented reality games with friends.

 Do Not Disturb